fp-ts/core/docs/modules/Covariant.ts.md

 ---
-title: Functor.ts
+title: Covariant.ts
-nav_order: 16
+nav_order: 11
 parent: Modules
 ---

-## Functor overview
+## Covariant overview

 A `Functor` is a type constructor which supports a mapping operation `map`.